AGDeighan/Diet_and_Aging_DO__summary_of_age_and_diet_effects_on_phenotypes/grip_w_bw/ReadMe_grip_diet_and_age_effects_cond_bw.md

 ## Method

 The effects of diet and age on the grip phenotypes were estimated using linear mixed models (R/lme4).
 The significance of age and diet effects were assessed with approximate F-tests using the Kenward and Roger (1997) approach (R/pbkrtest).
 The traits were not too strongly skewed.
 The traits were not transformed before model fitting and testing.
-There were only two traits that has a skewness greater than one (LVMass and LVMassCorrected had a skewness of 1.06), and both just barely so.

 Only the first five timepoints (5, 11, 17, 23, and 29 months) were used for testing the direct diet effects and the diet-age interaction effects because at 35 months there is a large diet-imbalance (18 ad libitum mice and 91 40% CR mice).
 However, for testing the direct age effects, all six timepoints were used.
 The table below shows the sample counts for each timepoint (see the "phenotype_info_table.csv" file in the results folder for more information).